CharlyMannion/railsSetUp/README.md

   end
 end
 ```
-* The new error will be 'PostsController#new is missing a tem
-plate for request formats: text/html'
+* The new error will be `PostsController#new is missing a template for request formats: text/html`
 * Create the template `touch app/views/posts/new.html.erb`
-* New error: 'Unable to find visible field "Title"
+* New error: `Unable to find visible field "Title"
- that is not disabled'
+ that is not disabled`
 * Generate the model `rails g model Post title`
 * Open app/views/posts/new.html.erb, and add the following code to render the form:
 ```